-Table 2: Pin description

-Symbol Pin Туре Description A2-A0 10, 14, 15 I Register select.
+Table 2: Pin descript ion Symbol Pin Туре Description A0-A2 10, 14, 15 I Register select.
 A0-A2 are used during read and write operations to select the UART register to read from or write to.
 CHSEL 16 I Channel Select.
 UART channel A or B is selected by the logical state of this pin when the \overline{CS} is a logic 0.
 A logic 0 on CHSEL selects the UART channel 'B', while a logic 1 selects UART channel 'A'.
+Bit 0 of AFR register can temporarily override CHSEL function, allowing user to write to both channel registers simultaneously with 1 write cycle.
 CS 18 I Chip Select (Active-LOW).
 This function is selects channel 'A' or 'B', in accordance with the logical state of the CHSEL pin.
-This allows data to be transferred between the user CPU and the SC16C2552, or the SC16C2552 and the CPU for a channel selected by CHSEL.
-MF[0] overrides CHSEL while in the write cycle mode, allowing the user to write both channel registers simultaneously with one write cycle.
+This allows data to be transferred between the user CPU and the SC16C2552B.
 D0-D7 2-9 I/O Data bus (bi-directional).
 These pins are the 8-bit, 3-State data bus for transferring information to or from the controlling CPU.
-D0 is the least significant bit and the first data bit in a transmit or receive serial data stream.
 GND 12, 22 I Signal and power ground.